Digital Marketing September 06, 2018

 Before enlightening us further, he digs a little deeper into the way that Western people deal with happiness.
 Apparently, they act as if happiness is conditional.
 A behaviour which he illustrates by using a battery as an example.
 When flat, it needs to be charged up.
 And if left uncharged, there is only one outcome, unhappiness.
 Which, according to Tulku, is unnecessary.
 Happiness should be unconditional.

 You are the goal of this life

-Suddenly a big smile appears on his face as he starts to address the crowd: “Everybody okay?
+Suddenly a big smile appears on his face as he started to address the crowd: “Everybody okay?
 I hope I’m not going in the wrong direction.
 You all so serious”, he says.
 Moving back to his story, Tulku stresses that life has no purpose, but that we are the goal of life.
-Although he doesn’t condemn our pursuit of happiness through chasing dreams, he emphasises that it is not the route to happiness.
+Although he doesn’t condemn our pursuit of happiness through dream chasing, he emphasizes that it is not the route to happiness.
 We already have everything that we need to achieve a constant level of happiness.
 Our quality of life and standard of living are incredibly high when compared to the rest of the world.

 One medicine for all problems

 According to the Buddhist master, relaxing is deeply important towards achieving happiness.
 “Relax,” he says, a word which he must have repeated at least twenty-five times throughout his talk.
 Relaxation should come naturally and is something that everybody knows how to do.
 The key is doing nothing at all, merely sit down in a pleasing posture while blocking out all external stimuli, and breathe.

 Tulku believes that similarly to emotions such as anger and love, relaxation, or in better words, meditation is something that we should do naturally.
 But, “nobody relax because so cheap,” he exclaimed with a grin, implying that Westerners only like expensive things.
 To which the crowd starts laughing.